 tarsnap-keyregen -- generate a key file for use with tarsnap-recrypt(1)

 tarsnap-keyregen generates a set of cryptographic keys which are compati- ble with an existing set of cryptographic keys, registers with the tarsnap server, and writes a key file for use with tarsnap-recrypt(1) and tarsnap(1).
 The term "compatible" here means that it is possible to re- encrypt archives stored with the first set of keys to be stored with the second set of keys.
+This is required because Tarsnap has some keys which need to stay the same when re-encrypting data; otherwise, existing ar- chives will become unreadable and cannot be used for deduplication.
 The --keyfile, --user, --machine, and --oldkey parameters are all required.
 If the --passphrased option is specified, the user will be prompted to enter a passphrase (twice) to be used to encrypt the key file.
 If the --passphrase-mem maxmem option is specified, a maximum of maxmem bytes of RAM will be used in the scrypt key derivation function to encrypt the key file; it may be necessary to set this option if a key file is being generated on a system with far more RAM than the system on which the key file will be used.
+If the --passphrase-time maxtime option is specified, a maximum of approximately maxtime seconds will be used in the scrypt key derivation function to encrypt the key file.